SeaDve/Mousai/README.md

 </p>

 ## Description
 Mousai is a simple application that can identify song like Shazam.
-It saves the artist, album, and title of the identified song in a JSON file.
+It can identify both its title and artist.

 Note: This uses the API of audd.io, so it is necessary to login to their site to get more trials.